ayushkr23/FlyPredict/README.md

 ## 📝 License

-This project is intended for educational and academic purposes.
+This project is licensed under the MIT License.